 What is a branding?

-Simply put, branding is the “Distinctive wording or design used to identify a particular business, person or idea“.
+A Beginner’s Guide to Branding Your Small Business simply put, branding is the “Distinctive wording or design used to identify a particular business, person or idea“.
 Sometimes you may hear people use the word logo and branding interchangeably, but they are not the same thing.
 A logo is part of the branding but not all of it.
 The branding of a company can include different versions of logo, supplementary design elements, color palette, font styles and copy.
 We will be going over some of them in details below.

 A Logo is a symbol and represents the company.
 Amy pointed out that a logo is not necessarily what the owner likes, but rather it should resonate with the market the company it is in.
 When she designs a logo, there is usually a primary logo and secondary logo or stacked/long versions to fit different space requirements.
 All versions of the logo are related and consist of the same branding elements.
 An icon version works as a button on social media.
 A submark works well as additional graphic elements on tote bag designs, business cards or marketing materials.
 Promotional products come in different sizes and forms, so having promotional products logo variations will ensure the same message is conveyed.

 Best Practices and Usage

 This section of the branding guide indicates how the logo can be used.
 The background color the logo is on to should have the best contrast and visual effect.
 It also sometimes define the minimum size the logo should be in order to be legible.
 Spacing, proximity to other text/images can also be included.
 Having best practices in the style book will make sure the logo is always presented in the same exact way no matter what the medium is.

 Every branding guide will have a set of colors chosen that best complement the logo.
 There is usually a primary color where the main heading or graphic elements is used, and a few secondary colors as well.
 The result is a harmonious set of colors and it allows customers to see those same colors and relate to the company right away.